-for all $\xi, \eta \in \mathcal{X}[0,r]$, where $T=\dot{\gamma}$. \end{definition} Now we consider the relation between Hessian of the distance function $\rho$ and the second variation formula of the length integral on a Riemannian manifold.
-Firstly, we introduce the definition of a pole. \begin{definition}(\cite{GW}) A point $p$ in a Riemannian manifold $(M,g)$ is called a pole if the exponential map $\exp_p:T_pM \rightarrow M$ is a diffeomorphism. \end{definition}
+Now we consider the relation between Hessian of the distance function $\rho$ and the second variation formula of the length integral on a Riemannian manifold.
+Firstly, we introduce the definition of a pole. \begin{definition}(\cite{greene}) A point $p$ in a Riemannian manifold $(M,g)$ is called a pole if the exponential map $\exp_p:T_pM \rightarrow M$ is a diffeomorphism. \end{definition}

-Given a Riemannian manifold $M$ with a pole $p$, the radial vector field is the unit vector field $T$ defined on $M-\{p\}$, such that for any $x\in M-\{p\}$, $T(x)$ is the unit vector tangent to the unique geodesic joining $p$ to $x$ and pointing away from $p$.
-A plane $\pi$ in $T_xM$ is called a radial plane if $\pi$ contains $T(x)$.
-By the radial sectional curvature of a Riemannian manifold $(M,g)$, we mean the restriction of the sectional curvature function to all the radial planes, we refer to \cite{GW} for more details.
-Note that if $M$ possess a pole $p$, then it is complete \cite{GW}.
+Given a Riemannian manifold $M$ with a pole $p$, the radial vector field is the unit vector field $\partial$ defined on $M-\{p\}$, such that for any $x\in M-\{p\}$, $\partial(x)$ is the unit vector tangent to the unique geodesic joining $p$ to $x$ and pointing away from $p$.
+A plane $\pi$ in $T_xM$ is called a radial plane if $\pi$ contains $\partial(x)$.
+By the radial sectional curvature of a Riemannian manifold $(M,g)$ we mean the restriction of the sectional curvature function to all the radial planes, we refer to \cite{greene} for more details.
+Note that if $M$ possess a pole $p$, then it is complete \cite{greene}.
 In this case, we denote the distance function from $p$ to $x$ by $\rho(x)$.
-It is obvious that $\rho(x)$ is smooth on $M$.
+It is obvious that $\rho(x)$ is smooth on $M\setminus\{p\}$.

-The following result (part of which) was actually appeared in Greene and Wu \cite{GW}.
+The following result (part of which) was actually appeared in Greene and Wu \cite{greene}.
 We single it out and give a brief proof here since we need it to prove Theorem \ref{t-3.2}. \begin{proposition} Let $(M,g)$ be a Riemannian manifold with a pole $p$.
 Let $\gamma:[0,r]\rightarrow M$ be a normal geodesic with $\gamma(0)=p$ and $\dot{\gamma}=T$.
 Then

 where $J$ is a Jocabi field along $\gamma$ such that $J(0)=0$, $J(r)=X$. \end{proposition} \begin{proof} Let $T(x)$ be the unit vector tangent to the unique geodesic joint $p$ to $x$ and pointing away from $p$.
 Consider the orthogonal decomposition